 - Ice: Ice packs should be applied to the affected area for 20 minutes every hour

 When these conservative treatment options fail to relieve shoulder instability, your surgeon may recommend shoulder stabilization surgery.
 Shoulder stabilization surgery is done to improve stability and function to the shoulder joint and prevent recurrent dislocations.
 It can be performed arthroscopically, depending on your particular situation, with much smaller incisions.
-Arthroscopy is a surgical procedure in which an arthroscope, a small flexible tube with a light and video camera at the end, is inserted into a joint to evaluate and treat of the condition.
-The benefits of arthroscopy compared to the alternative, open shoulder surgery are smaller incisions, minimal soft tissue trauma, less pain leading to faster recovery.
+Arthroscopy is a surgical procedure in which an arthroscope, a small flexible tube with a light and video camera at the end, is inserted into a joint to evaluate and treat the condition.
+The benefits of arthroscopy compared to the alternative, open shoulder surgery is smaller incisions, minimal soft tissue trauma, less pain leading to faster recovery.

 If you have been suffering from chronic shoulder instability, or have been living with shoulder pain for any period of time, please reach out to our office.